eza-community/eza/man/zetta_colors.5.md

 `bO`
 : the overlay style for broken symlink paths

-Values in `ZETTA_COLORS` override those given in `LS_COLORS`, so you don’t need to re-write an existing `LS_COLORS` variable with proprietary extensions.
+Values in `EXA_COLORS` override those given in `LS_COLORS`, so you don’t need to re-write an existing `LS_COLORS` variable with proprietary extensions.

 LIST OF STYLES